dezeroku/homelab/README.md

 # Flashing Debian

-To make the whole process a bit easier, a custom Debian image (that fulfills the requirements listed above) can be built using the scripts in `image_build` directory.
+To make the whole process a bit easier, a custom Debian/Raspbian image (that fulfills the requirements listed above) can be built using the scripts in `image_build` directory.
 It requires `vagrant` and `ssh` to be available on the build host

-Running the `build.sh` script will create an image that:
+Running the `build_raspbian.sh/build_debian.sh` script will create an image that:

 1. is based on the newest `bookworm` release packages available to date
 2. contains `ansible_bootstrap` user with passwordless sudo, which can be logged in via SSH using any of the keys defined in file under `HOST_SSH_PUB_KEYS_FILE` variable